What Is a Silent Divorce?

 At Varghese Summersett, our family law attorneys have guided countless clients through the transition from silent divorce to formal dissolution.
 We understand the financial, emotional, and practical considerations that make these decisions so difficult.
 We can help you assess your situation, understand your rights under Texas Family Code, and determine the best path forward for you and your family.

-Do not let a silent divorce keep you from living the life you deserve.
+Take the first step toward resolution.
 Call 817-203-2220 today to schedule a consultation with a skilled divorce attorney at our Fort Worth, Dallas, Southlake, or Houston office.